CoScale/docs/_docs_agent/plugins/golang.md

 ## How it works

 Because Golang has no default logging or metrics endpoint we need to include one in our application.
-We will use the [Golang prometheus library](https://github.com/prometheus/client_golang) together with the CoScale Prometheus endpoint parser to retrieve metrics from standard Golang runtime as well as provide a possibility to extend it with custom metrics.
+We will use the [Golang prometheus library](https://github.com/prometheus/client_golang) together with the CoScale Prometheus endpoint parser to retrieve metrics from the standard Golang runtime as well as provide a possibility to extend it with custom metrics.

 ## Configuration

 ### Configure your Golang application to provide a Prometheus endpoint

-Add [client_golang](https://github.com/prometheus/client_golang) to your application using the build it golang import system.
+Add [client_golang](https://github.com/prometheus/client_golang) to your application using the built in golang import system.
 You can find an example of the integration below:

 {% highlight golang %}
 // Copyright 2015 The Prometheus Authors